BloomBooks/PhotoStoryToBloomConverter/README.md

 ## Conversion from Photo Story 3 to Bloom

 You will need a copy of Bloom to perform the conversion.
-Install it from [bloomlibrary.org/installers](http://bloomlibrary.org/installers).
+Install it from [bloomlibrary.org/installers](https://bloomlibrary.org/installers).

-There is a simple GUI, but the most full-featured implementation is a command-line tool.

 Run
 ```